-Join others throughout the diocese in helping to feed Maine.
+Join others throughout the diocese in helping to feed Maine at various times between 2019 and 2022.
 With contributions from individuals and parishes, the Episcopal Diocese of Maine will be able to share the message of our faith in action with the larger community, giving people the nourishment and encouragement needed to make it through difficult times.

 You can contribute by check made out to Episcopal Diocese of Maine with subject line “Diocesan Hunger Initiative” mailed to: ATTN: John Hennessy, Episcopal Diocese of Maine, PO Box 4036, Portland, ME 04101.

 We also have set up a way for you to give electronically.
 Just click on the “Donate” button on the home page.

 We’re so excited to be engaging with all of you in this very real opportunity to make a difference.